Tandon’s keen eye and idiosyncratic ear… combine to create a poetry with its own quiet urgency.

 His poems have appeared in many journals and magazines including Ploughshares, Prairie Schooner, Beloit Poetry Journal, Barrow Street, Columbia Poetry Review, Esquire, AGNI Online, Passages North, Poetry East, Poetry International, Spoon River Poetry Review, and Tar River Poetry.
 His poems have also been featured on Verse Daily and on NPR’s The Writer’s Almanac.

 He earned a BA and MA in English from Middlebury College and an MFA from the University of New Hampshire, where he studied with Charles Simic.
-He is a Senior Lecturer in the College of Arts & Sciences Writing Program at Boston University.
+He is a Senior Lecturer in the Arts & Sciences Writing Program at Boston University.